Brooke Kinsella: Career

 Kinsella and her real-life partner Ray Panthaki (who played Ronny Ferreira in EastEnders) played a heroin-taking couple in director Andrew Jones's film The Feral Generation, which was shot during the period of December 2006 and January 2007 and premiered at the 2007 Portobello Film Festival.
-Her debut novel, Friendship Is A Funny Thing is awaiting publication.
+Her debut novel, Friendship Is A Funny Thing, is awaiting publication.
 She was made an MBE for her work on knife crime in the Queen's Birthday Honours 2011.

 Personal life

-Kinsella's father left the family when she was four years old and she was subsequently raised by her mother Debbie and stepfather George, who Kinsella has described as her "real dad".
-She lives in Islington, north London and is the oldest of four children; she has two sisters, Jade and Georgia, and a half brother, Ben.
+Kinsella's father left the family when she was four years old and she was subsequently raised by her mother Debbie and stepfather George, whom Kinsella has described as her "real dad".
+She lives in Islington, north London, and is the eldest of five children; she has two sisters, a half-sister and had a half-brother.

 Kinsella married her long-term partner Simon Boardley on 28 December 2017.
-On 22 September 2020, Kinsella gave birth to their first child, a daughter, Elsie Rose Georgia Boardley.
-On 29 June 2022, Kinsella gave birth to their second child, a boy, Ben Ross Boardley, named after her brother.
+On 22 September 2020, Kinsella gave birth to their first child, a daughter.
+On 29 June 2022, Kinsella gave birth to their second child, a boy.

 Murder of brother

-On 29 June 2008 at 02:00 BST, Kinsella's 16-year-old brother, Ben Kinsella was stabbed to death by a gang of three youths in a London street.
+On 29 June 2008 at 02:00 BST, Kinsella's 16-year-old brother, Ben Kinsella, was stabbed to death by a gang of three youths in a London street.
 Ben, the seventeenth teenager killed in London in 2008, died in hospital a few hours later.
 Kinsella said she was "devastated".

 Following his death, Kinsella and her family led hundreds of people in a march to protest against London's knife and gun crime.
 On 3 July 2008, three people were charged with Ben's murder, for which they were later tried and convicted.
 The Kinsella family launched the Ben Kinsella Trust in Ben's memory, in a bid to end knife crime.
 In the run up to the 2010 general election, Kinsella announced her support for the Conservative Party and revealed she would head a panel deciding how grants were distributed to voluntary groups tackling youth crime.

-On 23 and 25 February 2011, an anti-knife campaign, funded by the Kinsella trust was run in Birmingham's New Street Station, in conjunction with the British Transport Police and Great Barr School's drama department from its Sixth Form centre.
+On 23 and 25 February 2011, an anti-knife campaign, funded by the Kinsella trust, was run in Birmingham's New Street Station, in conjunction with the British Transport Police and Great Barr School's drama department from its Sixth Form centre.
 A play was performed to the public throughout each of these days in the station's concourse, to raise awareness of the effects of knife crime.

 Kinsella was appointed Member of the Order of the British Empire (MBE) in the 2011 Birthday Honours for services to the prevention of knife crime.

-In December 2018, Kinsella appeared in an episode of the BBC One series Defenders UK to talk about the murder of her brother, Ben.
+In December 2018, Kinsella appeared in an episode of the BBC One series Defenders UK to talk about the murder of her brother.